 Places to Eat in Midtown Manhattan

 After a late lunch at Sardi’s which was right next to the exhibits, we ventured to a few stores and then returned to the hotel for an early dinner and show for our final night visiting NYC.
 We dined at Vitae, just a few blocks east of our hotel.
 My tuna appetizer and duck entrée were fantastic.
 My mom’s heirloom tomatoes and beef were tasty too.
 What I loved most about the restaurant aside from the great service were all the extras from the chef.
 We started out with a spoonful of cucumbers and strawberries and got a tiny bottle of lime orange soda before dessert.
 Finger desserts came out at the end of the meal and at the door we left with an oatmeal raisin cookie!

 From Vitae, we walked to Pippin which was playing at the Music Box Theater about five blocks away.
 The first act was fantastic.
 The dancing and acrobatics, like usual in New York, were top-notch.
 In order to cast actors with such circus abilities, however, the vocals seemed slightly sacrificed.
 With all acrobatic shows, I found the first act to be better than the second.

 Singing and dancing at such a high level is difficult.
 The show talks up a grand finale which isn’t grand.
 It’s a lesson.
 Overall, however, it was a great show and I’m glad I saw it.
 The grand finale came from two women in the audience who were furious with each other.
-One woman was snapping photos throughout the performance on her tablet, both with the glowing light, not to mention forbidden.
+One woman was snapping photos throughout the performance on her tablet with the glowing light which is forbidden.